andreas0x41/coding-tutorial-obsidian/content/Python/1 General/1 Introduction.md

 # Syntax

 Python's syntax is minimal and highly readable.
-In general Python code will run line by line from top to bottom, more complex behaviour is possible using [[content/Python/2 Control Flow/1 Introduction|Control Flow]].
+In general Python code will run line by line from top to bottom, more complex behaviour is possible using [[1 Control Flow|Control Flow]].

 - **`print()`** is used for [[2 Output|output]], **`input()`** for [[3 Input|input]], and **`#`** for line [[4 Comment|comments]]
 - Python supports all basic (mathematical) **[[7 Operator|Operators]]** and many more